Mosquito Life Cycle

-The mosquito life cycle is composed of four stages: eggs, larval, pupae and adult.
+The mosquito life cycle is composed of four stages: Eggs, Larvae, Pupae, and Adult.

 Stage 1: Eggs